MatthewDailey/nudge-android/README.md

 # Deploy Process

+`fastlane android deploy`

 Nudge is deployed via [Fastlane](https://docs.fastlane.tools/getting-started/android/setup/).
 To set this up, you need to have some information from 1password set up locally:

-1. `~/reactiverobot-keystore` needs
+1. `~/keystore-nudge`
-2. `~/.gradle/gradle.properties` needs to include several variables (see [this article](https://stackoverflow.com/questions/18328730/how-to-create-a-release-signed-apk-file-using-gradle)) including a reference to the local keystore above.
+2. `~/.gradle/gradle.properties` needs to include several variables to access `keystore-nudge`(see [this article](https://stackoverflow.com/questions/18328730/how-to-create-a-release-signed-apk-file-using-gradle))
+3. `~/reactiverobot-android-deploy.json` - Service account creds for fastlane use to deploy